ithinkandicode/door-kickers-action-squad-mods/MODS/Weapons Pack/README.md

 ### Updates

+1.6.0 - New Items
+  - New shield: Riot Shield ()
+  - New shield: Heavy Shield (tons of protection but slow)
+  - New ODG weapon: Hunting Shotgun

+1.5.0 - REBALANCE Update
+  - Merge in all chanegs from REBALANCE 1.10.0

 - 1.4.1 - Patches
   - Fixed breakage caused by the game update 1.2.6 (which broke all mods that change menus.png & menus.bsx)
   - Fixed Agent's Silenced 1911 incorrectly using the icon for Breacher's Milkor